What are Climate Action groups?

 To deliver meaningful change, we need people of all backgrounds and ages to come together to take action in their communities.

 And there are so many ways you can make a difference.
 In Newcastle, they've petitioned the government for safe cycling.
-In Newbury, they're pushing for paper bags in their local Tesco.
-And in Ilkley, they're campaigning for local people to switch to banks that don’t invest in fossil fuels.
+In Nottingham they're working on plans to plant an orchard at Nottingham College.
+And in Darlington the group are campaigning to save a woodland from developers.

-Find out how your area can become more climate-friendly and can take climate action.
+Find out how your area can become more climate friendly with our data tool, Near Me.
 After all, big change starts small.

 Why do we need community groups?